Baking Belonging: Apple Turnovers, Volunteering, and Rebuilding My Village

 A Season for Community and Comfort

-This year, I’m rolling up my sleeves for the First Class Petty Officers Association’s fall fundraiser.
-Volunteering in the military community isn’t just something I do—it’s a part of who I am.
-It’s how I connect, how I give back, and how I honor the spirit of service that’s woven through my family and my life.
+This year, as I roll up my sleeves for the First Class Petty Officers Association’s fall fundraiser, I’m reminded that volunteering in the military community isn’t just something I do.
+It’s a part of who I am—a thread woven through my family, my marriage, and my sense of belonging.
+It’s how I honor the spirit of service, and how I find my village, again and again, wherever the Navy sends us.

 Apple Turnovers and a Grandma’s Love